itfanr/ros2-wiki/Linux-Development-Setup.md

 Afterwards you can proceed with [Get ROS 2.0 code](#get-ros-20-code).

 ## Alternate compilers
 Using a different compiler besides gcc to compile ROS 2 is easy.
-If you set the environment variables `CC` and `CXX` to executables for a working C and C++ compiler, respectively, and retrigger cmake configuration (by using `--force-cmake-config` or by deleting the packages you want affected), cmake will reconfigure and use the different compiler.
+If you set the environment variables `CC` and `CXX` to executables for a working C and C++ compiler, respectively, and retrigger CMake configuration (by using `--force-cmake-config` or by deleting the packages you want affected), CMake will reconfigure and use the different compiler.

 ### Clang

-To configure cmake to detect and use Clang:
+To configure CMake to detect and use Clang:

 ```
 sudo apt-get install clang